 After they have told me what they do, they will be curious about me, so the conversation will switch to me, and it’s my time to shine!
 However, I prefer to flicker briefly to make them even more curious and ask me more questions about me!
 So, I share with them very briefly what I do, with my short elevator pitch, and say:

-“I have 3 businesses, a consultancy in the pharmaceutical industry, a social media agency, and a lifestyle business.
+“I have 3 businesses, a consultancy in the pharmaceutical industry, a compliant medical social media agency, and a lifestyle business.
 Across all my businesses, we aim to help make the lives of our clients and team easier, and help them save and make money”.
 If they ask me to elaborate a little more on my businesses, I do, but I never ever go into full brain dump mode, even if it is tempting sometimes!
-Don’t get me wrong, I do talk and share my opinions, but I make sure the person I am speaking to is doing most of the talking, and afterwards they love having spoken to me!
+Don’t get me wrong, I do talk and share my opinions, but I make sure the person I am speaking to is doing most of the talking, and afterwards, they love having spoken to me!
 I’m there to make friends, and by pitching everyone I meet, I won’t make any friends!
 It’s bad for business!
 At the end of the conversation, if I have enjoyed speaking with them, I will tell them, and say:

 “It’s been a pleasure speaking with you John, are you on LinkedIn?”, they usually say yes and we connect using our smartphones.
 If not, I take their business card and say I will send them an email, and then make sure I do send them an email!
 I tend not to carry business cards because we have social media!
 I have a big box of every business card I have ever received which I open rarely, hence why I always tend to contact via LinkedIn or other social media!